Burial (Yellowjackets): Present day

 At the compound, Lottie (Simone Kessell) asks the girls in trying different forms of treatment.
 During this, she once again consults her psychiatrist on her visions, now certain that "it" made them come together again.
 She is suddenly confronted by the presence of the Queen, questioning her.
 Lottie is interrupted by Lisa (Nicole Maines), revealing that her whole conversation with the psychiatrist was a hallucination, as the latter never existed.

 Shauna (Melanie Lynskey) takes Self Care and is asked to take care of a baby goat for the day.
 She grows annoyed with the task, but believes the compound will eventually kill the goat when she gives it away.
 Taissa takes Renewal, and is frustrated that her treatment involves painting a barn.
 Van takes Forage, and subsequently joins Taissa to share a drink.
 They end up kissing, but Taissa feels bad about it.
 Van reveals that she has cancer, and only has a few months left to live.
 She will not seek any more treatment, and was not going to tell Taissa about it until she arrived at her store.

 Misty takes Guidance, in which she enters an isolation tank.
 She imagines a scenario where Walter (Elijah Wood) and a human version of her bird Caligula (John Cameron Mitchell) perform a musical number.
 The latter convinces Misty that she is still a good person, regardless of what she did to Adam.
 Afterwards, she calls Walter, apologizing and asking to meet again.
-When the girls meet with Natalie (Juliette Lewis), she gets them to join together to drink, forcing Lottie to accept.
+When the girls meet with Natalie (Juliette Lewis), she gets them to join to drink, forcing Lottie to accept.
 As they catch up over the previous events, they begin to wonder if they have repressed their memories from the wilderness.
 When one of their favorite songs starts playing, they dance.
 They are interrupted by a follower who informs Shauna that Jeff (Warren Kole) is calling her.
 When she answers, he reveals that the police have found Adam's body.